Class of 2026 Spotlight

 Where did you go for Residency?
 I did my Internal Medicine training at Wake Forest University School of Medicine in North Carolina.

 Why did you go into Cardiology?
 I was initially pulled into cardiology because taking care of cardiac patients reminded me of my own family members.
-Heart attacks, heart failure, arrythmias, heart murmurs, syncope; these symptoms and disease processes permeate all families.
+Heart attacks, heart failure, arrhythmias, heart murmurs, syncope; these symptoms and disease processes permeate all families.
 Cardiology is such a broad field with a variety of different pathologies and patient populations, with differing levels of acuity, and with a never-ending depth for complexity.
-One day you can be managing outpatient lipids, the next pouring over a coronary angiogram discussing if treatment of specific lesions would help the patient’s symptoms, and the next you are getting a call from the emergency department for a lethal arrythmia.
+One day you can be managing outpatient lipids, the next pouring over a coronary angiogram discussing if treatment of specific lesions would help the patient’s symptoms, and the next you are getting a call from the emergency department for a lethal arrhythmia.
 Every day in Cardiology is an interesting day.

 What are some strengths of the UTHealth Houston program?
 The UTHealth Houston program is high acuity and high volume while also giving a wide breadth.
 Memorial Hermann Hospital is a quaternary hospital that accepts complex and difficult medical cases, advanced heart failure requiring advanced therapies, and complex coronary cases.
-Rotating through MD Anderson Cancer Center gives us experience in a high volume of “bread and butter” cardiology training, including management of arrythmias, chest pain, syncope, and cardiac-related complications of malignancy and cancer treatment.
+Rotating through MD Anderson Cancer Center gives us experience in a high volume of “bread and butter” cardiology training, including management of arrhythmias, chest pain, syncope, and cardiac-related complications of malignancy and cancer treatment.
 Finally, rotating through Harris Health System gives us an opportunity for working in the county system and caring for a large portion of the under-insured and uninsured in the Houston area.
 The UT program has allowed myself to learn cardiology in a myriad of different scenarios, hospitals, and patient populations which I believe is shaping me to be a cardiologist that my patient’s can trust.

 What are your future career goals after fellowship?
 At this time, I am pursuing a career in Non-Invasive Cardiology.